-As an attorney, you’re paid to be an excellent communicator—but are you as effective when it comes to social media marketing to your target audience?
+As an attorney, you’re paid to be an excellent communicator.
+But are you as effective when it comes to social media marketing for law firms?

-In this comprehensive guide to social media for law firms and lawyers, we’ve done the research for you.
-From a step-by-step guide on the use of social media, via an in-depth look at Facebook and other platforms, we’ll cover everything you need to know to succeed with social media marketing.
+In this comprehensive guide to social media for law firms, we’ve done the research for you.
+From a step-by-step guide on the use of social media, via an in-depth look at Facebook and other platforms, we’ll cover everything you need to know to succeed with social media marketing for law firms.

 Let’s begin with a good question.

-In the digital age, there’s no getting around it: your competitors and colleagues use social media, if you want to stay current you need to get involved.
+In today’s digital age, there’s no getting around it: your competitors and colleagues use social media.
+If you want to stay current with your audience, you also need to get involved with various platforms.

 Social media gives clients another way to find your law firm